ip2location/ip2proxy-httpmodule/README.md

 2. Copy the IP2ProxyHTTPModule.dll, IP2Proxy-config.xml and the BIN data file to that folder.

 3. Create a Windows environment system variable to store the path of the new folder.
-   a.
-Open the Control Panel then double-click on System then click on Advanced System Settings.
+   1. Open the Control Panel then double-click on System then click on Advanced System Settings.
-   b.
-Click on the Environment Variables button to open up the Environment Variable settings.
+   2. Click on the Environment Variables button to open up the Environment Variable settings.
-   c.
-Under System variables, create a new variable called IP2ProxyHTTPModuleConfig and set the value to the full path of the new folder.
+   3. Under System variables, create a new variable called IP2ProxyHTTPModuleConfig and set the value to the full path of the new folder.

 4. Create a PowerShell script called installgac.ps1 and paste the following code into it.